IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-variadic-function-argument.md

 1. It is relatively common to use these functions with no arguments in order to print a newline.
 2. The TypeScript signatures for those functions are weird in that they have a rest parameter as the second parameter instead of the first one.

+Additionally, this rule will not be flagged for `setTimeout` or `setInterval`, since those rest parameters are optional.

 ## JSDoc Exceptions

 Sometimes, a variadic function can be written to intentionally allow for zero arguments.
 If this is the case, you can use a `@allowEmptyVariadic` JSDoc tag inside of the JSDoc comment for the function.
 Then, this rule will ignore any calls of that function.